One of the best forensic psychology undergraduate programs will propel you to play a vital part in the legal process.

 University of New Haven

-The University of New Haven’s Bachelor of Arts in psychology with a concentration in forensic psychology asks all of the critical questions of a forensic psychologist.
+The University of New Haven’s Bachelor of Arts in Psychology with a concentration in Forensic Psychology asks all of the critical questions of a forensic psychologist.
 Why do people commit crimes?
 How does a person’s state of mind during a crime affect their court case?
 Is there a way to reduce crime by making diagnoses beforehand?
 Students in this program learn about the many details of forensic psychology work, including how to determine mental competency to stand trial.

 Some courses at the University of New Haven’s forensic psychology program are: